 Making art is the fun part.
 Now you have you get your work out there!
 Not sure how to market your art?
 Not a problem—we have all the tips and tricks to help you learn how to promote yourself as an artist.
 By the end of this article, you’ll love lots of actionable ideas to get your art noticed by a wider audience.

 Start Art Marketing With Amazing Online Portfolio

 Building an online art portfolio is a crucial first step in marketing your art.
 Whether you’re networking with a new contact, applying for a particular project, or submitting your work for an art competition, it’s important to have a place where you can direct people to see some of your work.

 Since your portfolio often serves as your first impression, it’s important to put some thought into it.
 Here are some key features that will make your portfolio shine—and take your art marketing to the next level.

 Use a Time-Saving Website Builder

 Choose a layout and template that are attractive and easy to navigate; when it comes to marketing your art, you want something that reflects your brand and immerses visitors in your digital world.
 You can do this by maintaining consistent use of fonts, colors, and other brand assets.

 Curate That Content

-While it can be tempting to show off all your work on your online portfolio, you should be a little picky when choosing what to include.
+While it can be tempting to show off all your work on your online portfolio website, you should be a little picky when choosing what to include.

 Ace Your Artist Statement and About Me Page

 Make sure to add your artist statement to your website.
 An artist statement describes how you work and what your art means: learning how to write an artist statement is another important aspect of art marketing.

 Learning how to write an artist statement is another important aspect of art marketing since you’ll be asked to do it many times throughout your career.
 You’ll need it to submit your work to art competitions, and to provide to any media outlets writing about your art.
 It’s also a cornerstone of creating your brand identity as an artist.